-1. Each Continuing Education Course Provider shall register with the Department on a form and in a manner designated by the Department.
+1. Each Provider shall register with the Department on a form and in a manner designated by the Department.

-4. All Continuing Education Course Providers shall renew their registration each year no later than January 1 regardless of when the initial registration was made.
-If the Provider fails to renew within thirty (30) days it will have to apply as a new Provider.
-Any courses approved for a provider that has failed to renew will have that approval terminated by virtue of the fact that the Provider has not renewed.
+4. All Providers shall renew their registration each year no later than January 1 regardless of when the initial registration was made.
+If the Provider fails to renew within thirty (30) days, it will have to apply as a new Provider.
+Any courses approved for a Provider that has failed to renew will have that approval terminated by virtue of the fact that the Provider has not renewed.

-5. Continuing Education Course Providers shall submit course rosters electronically in accordance with instructions received by the Department and pay a fee of one-dollar ($1) per credit hour for each insurance producer who completes the course within ten (10) days of completion of the course.
+5. Providers shall submit course rosters electronically in accordance with instructions provided by the Department and pay a fee of one-dollar ($1) per credit hour for each insurance producer who completes the course, within ten (10) days of completion of the course.
 Failure to file the roster electronically shall be grounds to revoke the Providers ability to offer courses in Rhode Island.

 1. Providers shall submit an application for course approval on a form and in a manner designated by the Department.

-2. In addition to the application and course materials, Providers must remit a nonrefundable fee of sixty dollars ($60) for each course submitted.
+2. In addition to the application and required supporting documents, Providers must remit a nonrefundable fee of sixty dollars ($60) for each course submitted.

-4. The provider must submit all course material, for both new submissions and renewals, at least ninety (90) days prior to the proposed effective date of the course.
+3. The Provider must submit all course material at least ninety (90) days prior to the proposed effective date of the course.

-1. If a course has been approved in the Provider’s home state, the Provider should submit an application for reciprocal approval in a manner and on a form approved by the Department.
+1. If a course has been approved in the Provider’s home state, Providers shall submit an application for reciprocal course approval on a form and in a manner designated by the Department.

-2. In addition to the application and reciprocal state approval, the Provider must remit a nonrefundable fee of sixty dollars ($60) for each course submitted.
+2. In addition to the application and required supporting documents, Providers must remit a nonrefundable fee of sixty dollars ($60) for each reciprocal course submitted.

-D. Courses submitted by Providers located in Non-Reciprocal States
+D. Continuing Education Courses submitted by Providers in Non-Reciprocal States

-1. If a course is submitted by a Provider located in a state that is not reciprocal with Rhode Island, the course will be subject to full review and will be charged an additional fee of seventy-five dollars ($75) per course.
+1. If a course is submitted by a Provider located in a state that is not reciprocal with Rhode Island, the course will be subject to full review as if Rhode Island were the home state, and the Provider will be charged a review fee of seventy-five dollars ($75) per course.

-A. Any person licensed pursuant to this title and not exempt under section 5 of this Part shall comply with all of the terms and requirements of this chapter.
+A. Any person licensed pursuant to this title and not exempt under § 2.5 of this Part shall comply with all of the terms and requirements of this Part.

 B. Up to twelve (12) excess continuing education credits accumulated during a biennial license cycle may be carried forward through the end of the next renewal period.
 Ethics credits will be carried forward as general credits so that the required three (3) ethics credit must be obtained during the biennial license cycle.